A Better Tomorrow: Filming and post-production

 Many locations throughout Hong Kong were used during shooting.
 The scene where Mark is first seen buying rice noodle rolls from a street vendor was shot on Jackson Road in Central.
-On the DVD commentary, Bey Logan identifies the exterior used to represent the hospital that Ho's father is staying at as the Chinese University of Hong Kong.
+According to film historian Gary Wong, the exterior shot of the hospital Ho's father is staying at was actually filmed outside of Christ the King Chapel, a building within the St. Paul's Convent Church compound.
 The scene where Ho sees Shing mistreat Mark was shot outside Sunning Plaza.
 The underground car park shootout was filmed at the Merit Industrial Centre (美華工業中心) in To Kwa Wan.
 The Tin Hau Temple in Joss House Bay was used as the site of the ransom exchange between Shing, Ho and Mark.
 Other filming locations include the former Central Police Station, the Wo Hop Shek Public Cemetery, and the shipyards in Aberdeen.
 Logan states that due to the necessity of using a local stunt team, the scene where Ho and Shing get double-crossed in Taipei was actually shot in the New Territories, with the exterior shots of the Taiwanese police cars filmed separately in Taiwan.
 Also filmed in Taiwan was the sequence where Mark learns of Ho's arrest, which was shot on Zhonghua Road in Taipei.
 The tunnels where Ho and Shing hide in after being ambushed are Hong Kong's anti-aircraft tunnels, which were primarily used during World War II.
 The prison sequence was also shot in Hong Kong, as directors like Woo were granted filming access to the local prisons and police training grounds by the government during the 1980s.
 Logan notes that scenes inside Kit and Jackie's apartment were filmed on a set similar to ones used on a Hong Kong television series.

 Shooting was eventually completed on schedule, between a time frame of 80 to 100 days.
 According to the Oriental Daily News, Woo made a few cuts in post-production to reduce the film's length.
 This included a scene introducing Mark's wife—played by Fanny Sieh (薛芷倫)—as well as a sex scene between Kit and Jackie.